IlyaLab/gssnng/README.md

 The singscore manuscript describes the theoretical method of standarization which involves determining the theoretical max and minimum ranks for the given gene set.

+    ssGSEA: {'omega': 0.25}

+The ssGSEA method uses this parameter as a exponent to the ranks.

     rank_biased_overlap:  {'rbo_depth': n}  (n: int)

 Here, n is the depth that is decended down the ranks, where at each step, the overlap with the gene set is measured and added to the score.